Customer Access 24/7 Unchanged

 - As businesses and individuals are hit economically and socially by the effects of the pandemic, there can sometimes be a sudden need for storage.
 For example businesses who will need to remove a lot of furniture or equipment from work places to enable social distancing in shops, offices, factories, etc.

 - As the government tries to relax lockdown measures there are economic activities which actively require the availability of storage space, such as house moves, renovation works, etc.

 Measures to Protect our colleagues

 We ask customers and potential customers to contact us by phone or email whenever possible, and only see staff in store where it cannot be avoided.

 If you do need to see a member of staff in person, strict social distancing will be adhered to throughout your visit and face coverings are required to be worn.

 Doors to reception may be locked on your arrival so that staff can control the number of people coming in and out.
 Press the intercom button or phone the office number if you are unable to attract staff attention.

 Delivery drivers are instructed to leave deliveries in designated locations from which staff will retrieve them.

 Encouraging new customers to complete paperwork online, and providing copies of documents by email rather than in hard format.

-Colleagues have ample access to disposable gloves, anti-bacterial wipes and other cleaning products to maintain a clean working environment
+Colleagues have ample access to face coverings, disposable gloves, anti-bacterial wipes and other cleaning products to maintain a clean working environment

 Measures to protect our customers